Symphony Orchestra - Syllabus

 * Rehearsals take place on Mondays and Wednesdays, beginning at 6:00 PM.

-- Full orchestra rehearsals will take place from 6:00 to 7:50 PM on Mondays and Wednesdays with a break in the middle.
-Chamber Orchestra and the Pit Orchestras for Musicals and Operas mees from 8:00 to 8:50.
+- Full orchestra rehearsals will generally take place from 6:00 to 7:50 PM on Mondays and Wednesdays with a break in the middle.
+Chamber Orchestra and the Pit Orchestras for Musicals and Operas will generally meet from 8:00 to 8:50.

 - Pre-concert rehearsals will usually be 6:00 to 7:00 whenever the concert is in LAT and begins at 7:30 pm.